-Where securities were transferred from another registrant firm and the information required to calculate position cost is unavailable, a registrant may elect to use market value information as at the date of the transfer as the position cost going forward.
+Where securities were transferred from another registrant firm-and the information required to calculate position cost is unavailable, a registrant may also elect to use market value information as at the date of the transfer as the position cost-going forward.
+Firms must specify each security position where market value has been used rather than book or original cost.
+A footnote could be used for this purpose, with disclosure such as "because book cost information for this security position was unavailable, we have used market value information as of the transfer date as the position cost".